 Contact your local agricultural extension agency or a local farmer and inquire about the most prevalent diseases and pests in your area.
 If people tell you that they struggle with early blight killing their tomatoes or cedar-apple rust is rampant at a nearby orchard seek out varieties that have shown resistance to these diseases.

 This information is available in most seed and nursery catalog descriptions or may be found online or through your extension agency.

 Grow Plants You Like

-At this point you’re ready to set up a permaculture garden.
-While they are more sustainable and self sufficient than traditional gardens there’s still a few things you should do to keep your garden’s productivity up.
+While permaculture garden are more sustainable and self sufficient than traditional gardens, there’re still a few things you should do to keep your garden’s productivity up.

 Mulching & Garden Amendments